 We feel strongly that as a firm committed to our local community we have a responsibility to support our young people.

 One of the ways that we do this is through supporting local schools and colleges to bring young people and businesses together.
-We attend over 50 careers focused events each year, reaching out to thousands of young people in our local area.
+We attend many careers focused events each year, reaching out to thousands of young people in our local area.

 Some of the activities that we have been involved in include, careers fairs, enterprise days, CV and interview tips workshops and speed networking.
 All of these help the young people we speak to decide on their short term next steps such as choosing the subjects to study in the next stage of their journey and also provide them with information to think about what their longer term career goals may be.

-Our involvement with local education is taken a step further with some of our staff giving up their free time to sit on the board of Governors at local schools and our Assistant HR Manager is the Enterprise Adviser for Thorpe St Andrew High School and Sixth form.
+Our involvement with local education is taken a step further with some of our staff giving up their free time to sit on the board of Governors at local schools and one of our HR Managers is the Enterprise Adviser for Lynn Grove Academy.
 Both of these roles provide guidance and direction to help schools ensure they are able to provide the very best for their students.

 Being a part of a network that works closely with schools and colleges is not just about giving back to the community, through the programme we are able to offer personal development opportunities to our staff helping them to develop new skills.
 We are also able to attract school leavers, graduates and apprenticeship scheme applicants through our involvement in education.